rhdtownsend/msg/docs/source/appendices/grid-tools/synspec_to_specint.rst

 Description
 -----------

-The :command:`synspec_to_specint` tool extracts spectral data from a file produced by the SYNSPEC spectral synthesis package :ads_citep:`lanz:2003`, and writes it to a :f-schema:`specint` file.
+The :program:`synspec_to_specint` tool extracts spectral data from a file produced by the SYNSPEC spectral synthesis package :ads_citep:`lanz:2003`, and writes it to a :f-schema:`specint` file.